 While it can be a good thing if the interest rate goes lower than your original rate, there is also a possibility that the interest rate can increase.

-Pros of Variable Rate Loans
+Pros of Variable Rate Student Loans

 • Borrowers could potentially save money if the interest rate drops.

-Cons of Variable Rate Loans
+Cons of Variable Rate Student Loans

 • Your loan’s rate can go up or down on a monthly, quarterly, or annual basis.
 Thus, the monthly payment may not remain stable, and may increase or decrease as the interest rate changes.

-The final decision depends on your unique situation.
+First and foremost, as noted, the final decision depends on your unique situation.

 For borrowers who anticipate repaying student loans over a longer time period or those whose future income level is uncertain, a fixed rate student loan may make more sense.